queer/squish/README.md

 ### What doesn't work? aka roadmap

-- Persistence of containers between daemon reboots
 - Networking between containers
-- Getting a shell in a container
 - Downloading layers from a remote source
 - Automagically✨ unpacking zips and tarballs

+### What won't be implemented?

+- Persistence of container between daemon reboots
+- Getting a shell in a container

+## Testing

+squish currently only has e2e tests.
+You can run them by running `./test/test-e2e.sh`.

 ## Layers and binaries and images and whatnot